 HCSO Celebrates National Motorcycle Safety Awareness Month

-Hamilton County, TN – May has been designated as National Motorcycle Safety Awareness Month and in recognition of this public safety effort, the Hamilton County Sheriff’s Office Traffic Division is focused on educating the public about the importance of safe driving habits and enforcement of applicable traffic laws.
+Hamilton County, TN – May has been designated as National Motorcycle Safety Awareness Month and in recognition of this public safety effort, this office is focused on educating the public about the importance of safe driving habits and enforcement of applicable traffic laws.

 Each year, law enforcement and public safety organizations all over the United States use the month of May to discuss the importance of motorcycle and vehicle safety, the importance of proper safety gear for motorcyclists, and “Looking Twice” for motorcycles.

 “As a former police motor officer, I understand the dangers and risks that can quickly affect both motorists and motorcyclists.
 All too often, we take for granted how fast an accident can occur.
-If we are all vigilant and respectful to other drivers when we are on the roadway, we can all do our part to keep Hamilton County’s roadways safe,” stated Chief Deputy Austin Garrett.
+If we are all vigilant and respectful to other drivers when we are on the roadway, we can all do our part to keep all of our roadways safe,” stated Sheriff Austin Garrett.

 Please join with us and help prevent motorcycle accidents.
 Remember to Look Twice and Save a Life!

 Below you will find some safety tips provided by the HCSO Traffic Division to help encourage safe driving behaviors for both motorists and motorcyclists.

 Tips for Motorists

 Because vehicle drivers control a much larger machine, it is imperative that they keep close watch for motorcyclists who may be riding nearby.
 Drivers may follow these tips to prevent a fatal crash with a motorcycle:

 • Though a motorcycle is a small vehicle, its operator still has the same rights of the road as any other motorist.
 Allow the motorcycle the full width of a lane at all times.